OpenNebula/docs/source/installation_and_configuration/private_marketplaces/market_s3.rst

 Tuning & Extending
 ================================================================================

 .. important:: Any modification of code should be handled carefully.
-Although we might provide hints on how to fine-tune various parts by customizing the OpenNebula internals, in general, **it's NOT recommended to do changes in the existing code**.
+Although we might provide hints on how to fine-tune various parts by customizing the OpenNebula internals, in general, **it's NOT recommended to make changes in the existing code**.
 Please note the changes will be lost during the OpenNebula upgrade and have to be introduced back again manually!

 In order to change the available size of the Marketplace from 1 TB to your desired value, you can modify ``/var/lib/one/remotes/market/s3/monitor`` and change: